 Like so!
 The release is spring-loaded, just like the trigger.

-I'm not 100% sure if this is how the magazine release works, but until somebody comes up with something better...
+I'm not 100% sure if this is how the magazine release is supposed to work, but until somebody comes up with something better...

 I think I got the pattern right..?